Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Results

-Figure \ref{fig:mrgstg_histo} shows the distribution of merging stages defined by Veilleux et al. 2002 (top) and our definition (bottom).
-Many of the objects are classified in merging stage III, since this is the easiest stage in which to detect a merging system.
-This could result in a bias, however, we have computed our results normalising to the number of systems in each stage in order to minimize this bias.
+Figure \ref{fig:mrgstg_histo} shows the distribution of merging stages defined by V02 (blue) with our additional definitions (green inserts).
+Most of the mergers are classified as merging stage III; this is the easiest stage in which to detect a merger because the merger features can be seen most clearly at this stage.